microsoft/msphpsql/README.md

 ## Prerequisites

-For full details on the system requirements for the drivers, see the [system requirements](https://docs.microsoft.com/en-us/sql/connect/php/system-requirements-for-the-php-sql-driver) on MSDN.
+For full details on the system requirements for the drivers, see the [system requirements](https://docs.microsoft.com/en-us/sql/connect/php/system-requirements-for-the-php-sql-driver) on Microsoft Docs.

 On the client machine:
 - PHP 7.0.x, 7.1.x, or 7.2.x (7.2.0 and up on Unix, 7.2.1 and up on Windows)
 - A Web server such as Internet Information Services (IIS) is required.
 Your Web server must be configured to run PHP
-- [Microsoft ODBC Driver 11][odbc11], [Microsoft ODBC Driver 13][odbc13], or [Microsoft ODBC Driver 17][odbc17]
+- [Microsoft ODBC Driver 17][odbc17], [Microsoft ODBC Driver 13][odbc13], or [Microsoft ODBC Driver 11][odbc11]

 On the server side, Microsoft SQL Server 2008 R2 and above on Windows is supported, as is Microsoft SQL Server 2016 and above on Linux.